pu-orfe/page-stream/README.md

 5. A `SIGHUP` to the Node process (or container) triggers a page reload only.

 ## Minimal Requirements

 Requirements vary depending upon the scale and complexity of deployment, as each instance is running, at a minimum, a framebuffer, a browser, and a real-time HD (or greater!) encode to stream.

 For the demo:

 - Docker
-- 8 CPU Cores
+- 6 CPU Cores (minimum)
-- 16GB of RAM
+- 16GB of RAM (minimum)

+**Automatic Requirements Check:** When starting the stack with `docker-compose`, an automatic system requirements check will verify that your Docker environment has sufficient resources allocated.
+If requirements aren't met, the stack will fail to start with helpful instructions on how to allocate more resources.
+To disable this check, set `SKIP_REQUIREMENTS_CHECK=true` in your `.env` file.

 ## Quick Demo